 Projection shows $75G deficit if

-AYER — Ayer’s financial future is rosier, assuming the simultaneous March 6 Ayer and Shirley town meetings both approve to regionalize their schools into one district.
-That’s the thrust of a five-year budgeting model developed by the Ayer TriBoard, which was presented Feb.
+AYER — Ayer’s financial future is rosier assuming the simultaneous Saturday, March 6 Ayer and Shirley Town Meetings both approve to regionalize their schools into one district.
+That’s the thrust of a five-year budgeting model developed by the Ayer TriBoard which was presented Thursday, Feb.
 18.

 In recent months, the TriBoard expressed fears that the town was headed for $1 million structural deficit over the next five years based on assumptions that have since been roughed out and presented by Ayer Selectman Rick Gilles.

-Gilles presented two projection models, one reflecting the outlook if a new school district in created, the other if it fails.
+Gilles presented two projection models, one reflecting the outlook is a new school district in created, the other if it fails.

-With regionalization, Ayer stays above the red ink until fiscal 2014, where it dips a toe into the red by a projected $36,000.
+With regionalization, Ayer stays above the red ink until FY 2014, where it dips a toe into the red by a projected $36,000.

 Gilles said the structural deficit created by the annual property tax capping Proposition 2 1/2 is “finally coming home to roost.”
 With the town having settled two long simmering wrongful convictions suits last summer, the structural deficit “is the next risk we’ll have to face with regionalization or without.”